 Allspice essential oil is a natural compound with a host of different health benefits.
 At various times, for various users, it's been used as an anesthetic, an antioxidant, an analgesic, a relaxant, an antiseptic, a carminative, a rubefacient, a tonic, and a stimulant.
 Curious about the name?
 Allspice got its name from its subtle aroma.
 To the nose or the tongue, allspice evokes complex flavors that are reminiscent of cinnamon, clove, cardamom, pepper, and many other less complicated spices.

 Allspice yields up an essential oil when its leaves and fruits are combined and subjected to steam distillation.
 The different parts of the plant each contribute something unique to the resulting essential oil.
-Chemically speaking, the most important ingredients in the resultant oil are caryophyllene, cineol, methyl eugenol, eugenol, and phellandrene.
-Though allspice essential oil is not often used in plain aromatherapy, it has a wide range of promising applications as a medicinal and therapeutic tool.
+Chemically speaking, the most essential ingredients in the resultant oil are caryophyllene, cineol, methyl eugenol, eugenol, and phellandrene.
+Though allspice essential oil is not often used in everyday aromatherapy, it has a wide range of promising applications as a medicinal and therapeutic tool.

 Calming The Skin

 A range of different nervous disorders affecting the skin can be mitigated by applying allspice essential oil.
 It also serves to soothe the mind.
-Working on the body and the mind together, this oil can minimize the appearance of wrinkles and fine lines.
+Working on the body and mind together, this oil can minimize the appearance of wrinkles and fine lines.
 Healthy skin is a byproduct of a calm mind!